-With arms relaxed down the sides, place the measuring tape around the broadest part of the chest and arm.
-Ensure the tape is parallel to the floor.
+With your arms relaxed down by your sides, place the measuring tape around the fullest part of your chest and arms.
+Make sure that the tape is parallel to the floor.

 21. Hip depth

-Vertically measure the distance between the defined waistline (at the ribbon) and the fullest part of your bottom where you took measurement 6.
+Measure vertically from the defined waistline (at the ribbon) to the fullest part of your bottom where you took measurement 6.

 22. Waist to the flare (mermaid dress)

-Measure vertically from the defined waist down toward your knee, but stop where you want the flaring part of the mermaid dress started.
+Measure vertically from the defined waistline down towards your knee, but stop at the point where you want the flared part of the mermaid dress to begin (normally above knee).

 23. Upper thighs